Adaa, the oldest known sea otter in the U.S., euthanized at Seattle Aquarium

 At 22 years and 2 months old, Adaa was the oldest male sea otter ever known and the oldest sea otter at zoos and aquariums in the U.S.

-His disease was diagnosed in mid-February and was considered terminal.
-Aquarium staff treated the elderly otter with medications to manage his symptoms and give him good quality of life in his remaining days.
-However, his condition deteriorated rapidly and the decision was made to euthanize him.
+His disease was diagnosed Feb.
+18 and was considered terminal.
+Aquarium staff treated the elderly otter with medications, including oral steroids to suppress the cancerous cells and give him good quality of life in his remaining days.

 That he lived at all is remarkable.
 Adaa was about 4 months old when he was found on a remote airport runway at Port Heiden, Alaska, in 2000.